MLSDev/TRON/README.md

 You can also use `Alamofire.Empty` struct in cases where you don't care about actual response.

-Some concepts for response serialization, including array response serializer, are described in [Response Serializers document](https://github.com/MLSDev/TRON/blob/master/Docs/Response%20Serializers.md)
+Some concepts for response serialization, including array response serializer, are described in [Container Types Parsing document](https://github.com/MLSDev/TRON/blob/master/Docs/ContainerTypesParsing.md)

 It's possible to customize `JSONSerialization.ReadingOptions`, that are used by `SwiftyJSON.JSON` object while parsing data of the response: